KeystoneHQ/Smart-Contract-Metadata-Registry/README.md

 1. Fork this repository.
 2. Do modification.
-3. send the pull request.
+3. Send the pull request.

 Many thanks for the awesome tool https://sourcify.dev/ for providing the current data